 \part{Graphs, trees and graph insertion}

 In this last part, we give formal definitions of graphs, trees and graph insertion.
 Graphs have been used in an essential way in defining the polynomial monads of Part 3 whose algebras describe different types of operads.
 Indeed, each class of graphs, which is suitably \emph{closed under graph insertion}, gives rise to a polynomial monad on sets whose multiplication is directly induced by graph insertion.
 The graph insertional origin of the monad multiplication is responsible for the substitutional structure of the associated algebras.
-This explains somewhat why these algebras are ``generalized operads''.
+This explains somewhat why these algebras are ``generalised operads''.

 Most important for us are the graphical properties of the so-called \emph{$n$-planar trees}.
-These are higher-order generalizations of the well-known linear ($n=0$) and planar ($n=1$) rooted trees.
-The algebras for the polynomial monad defined by the class of $n$-planar trees are precisely the pruned $(n-1)$-terminal $n$-operads of the first author \cite{SymBat,EHBat}, cf. Section \ref{higheroperads}.
+These are higher-order generalisations of the well-known linear ($n=0$) and planar ($n=1$) rooted trees.
+Algebras for the polynomial monad defined by the class of $n$-planar trees are precisely pruned $(n-1)$-terminal $n$-operads of the first author \cite{SymBat,EHBat}, cf. Section \ref{higheroperads}.

 Our notions of graph and graph insertion are equivalent to those used in the recent book by Johnson-Yau \cite{JY}, though closer in spirit to the Feynman graphs of Joyal-Kock \cite{JK}.
 We are grateful to Mark Johnson and Donald Yau for pointing out that our previously used definitions omitted the ``free-living loops'' which naturally appear whenever ``operadic algebras'' are equipped with ``traces''.